-Occupational Safety and Health
+Promotion of Occupational Safety and Health

-To create a comfortable working environment, we conduct the statutory atmospheric environment measurement every two months for temperature, humidity, air current, carbon dioxide, carbon monoxide, and floating dust, and if any deviation is detected, work with a respective facility management company to take appropriate countermeasures, such as ventilation and cleaning.
+- To create a comfortable working environment, we conduct the statutory atmospheric environment measurement every two months for temperature, humidity, air current, carbon dioxide, carbon monoxide, and floating dust, and if any deviation is detected, work with a respective facility management company to take appropriate countermeasures, such as ventilation and cleaning.

 Furthermore, when industrial doctors travel around our offices once a month, they check not only sanitary conditions, but working environments that include lighting and noises, so that we make improvements as necessary.

-During the annual National Occupational Safety Week, the Health and Safety Committee members at each office visit workplaces to check for any hazardous areas to rectify, and share example incidents at the Health and Safety Committee meeting as part of their efforts to prevent accidents.
+- During the annual National Occupational Safety Week, the Health and Safety Committee members at each office visit workplaces to check for any hazardous areas to rectify, and share example incidents at the Health and Safety Committee meeting as part of their efforts to prevent accidents.

 Safety Management during Construction of Base Stations and Operation and Maintenance of Facilities

 KDDI Engineering Corporation, which does or manages construction by contract and operates and maintains facilities, provides regular training to ensure complete safety management.
 The on-the-job training for employees engaging in these operations in order to prevent accidental falls from heights and electric shocks, among others, includes Safety Training for Dangerous Operations and Tool Training.
 Regular legal training such as Health and Safety Education for Foremen is also provided.